 Corn, cacao beans, rosita de cacao and the stone of the mamey fruit, don’t necessarily sound like the perfect elements for a refreshing beverage, however, the women of San Andrés Huayapam in Oaxaca, Mexico have been making a drink with these four endemic ingredients since Mesoamerican times.
-Tejate, or cu’uhb as it is known in Zapotec (the main indigenous language of the central valley of Oaxaca) was believed to have been a drink of the gods, which was sent down for humans to enjoy.
+Tejate, or cu’uhb as it is known in Zapotec (the primary indigenous language of the central valley of Oaxaca) was believed to have been a drink of the gods, which was sent down for humans to enjoy.
 While all of my questions about which gods decided this beverage would be gifted down to humans were met with shrugs, the drink holds a kind of religious importance in the village.

 Only the women from San Andrés Huayapam are allowed to make the drink, and the process, from toasting the cacao on a comal (hot plate), grinding all the ingredients using a traditional metate (a type of flat pestle and mortar), creating a thick dough or masa and then combining this mixture with water and stirring it using their full arm, takes a goddess-like strength.
 The technique and the, apparently secret, recipe is proudly passed down through the generations of women.
 I asked four different tejateras– as the women who make tejate are called- for the precise recipe for tejate and they either avoided the question or told me point blank that it was a secret that they weren’t permitted to share.